kevgo/cucumber-sort/README.md

 The recipe is technically correct.
 The "test" passes, it produces apple pie.
-However, this recipe would be easier to reason about and compare with other recipes if we always specified the base dough ingredients first, and then list condiments like fruits and spices.
+However, this recipe would be easier to reason about and compare with other recipes if we always specified the basic ingredients first and after that list the condiments.

 This is what cucumber-sort helps you with.
 It enforces a specific order of steps in your Cucumber files.
 Let's run it to collect all used steps for us: